-This factsheet was last updated in May 2012.
+This factsheet was last updated in July 2016.

 The effective management of both private and public sector organisations is widely perceived to be of critical importance to organisational success and, more broadly, to national economic well-being.
-Some critics, moreover, argue that the UK has certain deficiencies in respect of the qualities and skills of its management base when compared with managers at the global level.
+The development of managers to help sustain their performance at the highest levels possible is a particularly crucial element of wider organisational learning strategies.

 Management development interventions may therefore cover any or all of these areas, depending on the level and nature of the management role as well as other factors such as the stage of the individual’s career.

 Login or register for a free account to continue reading this factsheet and to learn about: